googleapis/repo-automation-bots/packages/snippet-bot/README.md

 result.

 ## Configuration:
-You can specify `ignoreFiles` in `.github/snippet-bot.yml`.
+You can specify `ignoreFiles` and `alwaysCreateStatusCheck` in `.github/snippet-bot.yml`.
 Here is an example:

 ```yaml
 ignoreFiles:
   - packages/snippet-bot/README.md
   - "**/__snapshot__/*.js"
 ```

+* `ignoreFiles`
+  A list of glob patterns for ignoring files.
+* `alwaysCreateStatusCheck`
+  If set to `true`, snippet-bot will always create status checks.

 ## Running tests: